-Stamp Duty under Law no. 143/2006 Tax examination was done together with internal committees and due tax was paid until 2015.
+Tax examination was done together with internal committees and due tax was paid until 2015.
+2016 & 2017 Tax examination was done, challenge the claim, and being setup and processing for internal Committee.

-42. Translation
+41. Translation

 These financial statements are a translation into English from the original Arabic statements.
 The original Arabic statements are the official financial statements.